 Must Read: Mesmerizing Karomber Lake Trek

 Saral and Dudipatsar Lake in One Go:

 We started hike from Dudipatsar Lake and its take 2 hours to reach Saral pass and then two more hours to lake.

 Day 1: Reach Jalkhand hired potters and jeeps from there till Lalian ki basti.
 Night camp at Lalian ki basti

 Day 2: started over trek at 8 AM.
-It is very demanding ascend till top (top name is not clear some says seral top some says it is part of Noori Top) we reached at top around 12 PM then from there started descend towards Saral lake.
-After 2 to 2.5 hours you will reach the point from where is took this pic.
-More 2 to 3 hours descend is required till lake.
+It is very demanding to ascend to the top (the top name needs to be clarified; some say seral top, and some say it is part of Noori Top).
+We reached the top around noon and then, from there, started to descend toward Saral lake.
+After 2 to 2.5 hours, you will reach the point from where it took this pic.
+More than 2 to 3 hours descending is required to the lake.
 We camped at this point.
-Visited Saral and back to camps around 7:30.
+Visited Saral and went back to camps around 7:30.

 That’s it if you want to go till Lake and you can came back from same route but in our plan we have Dudipatsar lake too

-Day 3: We have started our trek towards Dudipatsar Lake to Saral Lake again a demanding ascend on Saral Pass than a very steep and technical descend into Lulusar and Dudipatsar National Park.
-We trek till lake reached the lake around 12 visited the lake and trek back to Mula ki basti it is around 6 km away from Dudipatsar Lake.
+Day 3: We started our trek towards Dudipatsar Lake to Saral Lake again, a demanding ascend on Saral Pass, then a very steep and technical descending into Lulusar and Dudipatsar National Park.
+We trekked till the lake reached around 12, visited the lake, and trekked back to Mula ki Basti, which is around 6 km away from Dudipatsar Lake.

-Day 4: Trek from Mulla Basti till besal around 12km trek mostly meadows but at the end there are some ascends and descends.
-Also in this season as glaciers are melted so you have to cross Purbinar stream from two places.
+Day 4: Trek from Mulla Basti to basal around 12km; trek mostly meadows, but at the end, there are some ascends and descends.
+Also, in this season, as glaciers are melting, so you have to cross the Purbinar stream from two places.
 Potters helped us to cross that quite easily.
-Check the climate and season before visit this place.
+Check the climate and season before visiting this place.